alectsnodgrass/Computational_Physics/Michael/ODEs/Project 3/writeup.md

     return solutions
 ```
-The last two algorithms belong to a class of methods known as symplectic integrators.
+The last two algorithms are known as symplectic integrators.
 When possible, they conserve the volume for a continuous patch of initial condtions in phase space as it evolves in time.
 For physics problems, this translates to conseravation of energy.
 This makes them useful for long-term simulations of systems that conserve energy.

-The first one to be considered is the velocity Verlet method.
-It is a second order symplectic method that works by updating position and velocity in a way that incorporates how acceleration changes over time instead of treating it as constant over a full step.
+The first syplectic method is the Velocity Verlet method.
+It is a second order method that works by updating position and velocity in a way that incorporates how acceleration changes over time instead of treating it as constant over a full step.
 Intuitively, you first use the current velocity and acceleration to “predict” where the particle will move over a small time step, giving a very accurate new position.
 Then, because forces may depend on position, you recompute the acceleration at this new location.
-Finally, you update the velocity using the average of the old and new accelerations, which captures how the force changed during the step. the solve_ivp function does not have this method as an option, so it has to be written explicitly.
+Finally, you update the velocity using the average of the old and new accelerations, which captures how the force changed during the step.
+The solve_ivp function does not have this method as an option, so it had to be written explicitly.

 ```python
 def VelVerlet(X0, Y0, tmin, tmax, nts, du_dt):